YoannAnselmetti/ADseq-Anopheles-APBC2018/README.md

 # Introduction

 This repository contains all data and results produced for the paper "Phylogenetic signal from rearrangements in 18 Anopheles species by joint scaffolding extant and ancestral genomes" (accepted to [APBC2018](http://apbc2018.bio.keio.ac.jp/) and to appear in BMC Genomics).
 This paper presents a new method, called ADseq, that allows to improve scaffolding of extant genomes and jointly reconstructs gene order in ancestral genomes.
 It is mainly focused on the improvement of scaffolding of 18 Anopheles extant genomes.
+For a good understanding of this GitHub repository it is necessary to have read the article to which it refers in order to understand the different concepts/methods/results presented in it.

 First download or clone the GitHub repository with the green button "Clone or download" or with the command line: